Opening the Office Door: The Ducks Online and In-Person

 • If you have any symptoms of the coronavirus (self-check), I trust that we can meet online — rebooking can be difficult for you and for me.

 • Please wait in your car or outside the office door (enjoy the bench) until you are called/texted/emailed to come inside for our appointment.
+You may park in the carport or on the parking pad at the top of the driveway.

 • We will provide hand sanitizer when you enter the office.
+Please leave your coats and other belongings in the waiting room.

 • Bring your own coffee mug if you wish our Nespresso.
 Mmm.